fineanmol/plant-tree/README.md

-🎋 Updated on Sun, 28 Dec 2025 11:19:49 GMT
+🌵 Updated on Mon, 29 Dec 2025 08:51:30 GMT

-> "Truth can only be found in one place: the code."
+> "Perfection is achieved when there is nothing left to take away."